seanmcgary/chain-funcs/README.md

 ### 3. Start the Performer

-The performer handles JavaScript execution for operators:
+The performer handles multi-runtime function execution for operators:

 ```bash
 devkit avs run